alan-turing-institute/alexa-room-finder/docs/azure-ad-authentication.md

-# How to: Azure Active Directory Authentication [Draft 1.1, WIP]
+# How to: Azure Active Directory Authentication [Draft 1.2]

 Active Directory Authentication gives an application access to the Microsoft Graph API, effectively giving them access to the whole Office 365 tenant, and the Azure Active Directory tenant.
 This makes it fairly powerful for making simple log-in to an application, securing Web APIs, and for automating certain Office tasks.
 This quick how-to will explain basic set-up.
 I assume some familiarity with basic http and OAuth2.